djdagovs/zippyshare/README.md

-# THIS SCRIPT NO LONGER WORKS.
-# Zippyshare requires better javascript handling than this script is intended to offer.
-# There are other command-line downloaders with broader dependencies that do support Zippyshare.
+# This script no longer works for all Zippyshare urls.
+Zippyshare requires better javascript handling than this script is intended to offer.
+There are other command-line downloaders with broader dependencies that do support Zippyshare.

 ### zippyshare.sh
 ### bash script for downloading zippyshare files